Frequently Asked Questions

 Your opinions and experiences are very important, and we rely on input from students like you to help improve undergraduate experiences across the nation.
 Hearing directly from you and your peers will help your university or college make better decisions about undergraduate education.

 We will present survey data to your institution in an Institutional Report that summarizes responses from all students who completed the survey at your institution.
 We will also provide an identifiable data file so your institution can further examine the information in different ways to enhance the educational experience at your school.
 This may include comparing undergraduate experiences between students who are full or part-time or between different academic major groups.

 In addition, your institution's data will be combined with data from students in the U.S. and Canada to generate an overall profile of the undergraduate student.
 This data set will be used to conduct research to improve undergraduate education.
 Individual student responses are not identifiable in any reports we provide to institutions.

 Absolutely.
 One of the most important reasons to do this survey is so that your institution discovers what you and other students at your institution do and think.
 Campus officials want to create positive change based on the real experiences of students.
 Better understanding how students spend time in and out of the classroom allows for better understanding of how your educational needs are met and identifies where more resources need to be allocated.

-In spring 2016, more than 560 universities or colleges will be involved in the survey.
-This is an annual study, so the information you provide now will become part of the national database used for years to come as people compare 2016 responses with students in the future.
+Every year between 500 to 750 universities or colleges administer the survey.
+This is an annual study, so the information you provide now will become part of the national database used for years to come as people compare this year's responses with students in the future.